JakeSaintG/DebugWeb1Exercise/README.md

 ## The 5 issues
 Note that line numbers may have changed from the main branch:

-CSS:
+Issues:
 1. Borders everywhere!
+(CSS)
-2. Missing bracket in CSS
+2. Missing bracket (CSS)
-3. Why is the menu not in the right spot?
+3. Menu is not in the right spot (CSS)

-HTML:
-4. Broken image in HTML
+4. Broken image (HTML)
 5. Make the site show that Misha is "Looking for work".
 Will accept hard coding "Looking for work" but we prefer to see it indexed appropriately.

-JS:
+(JS)
-6. Unlinked JS file
+6. Unlinked JS file (HTML technically)

 BONUS:
 1. Looping is not the best way to handle building that string.
 Joining is simpler any way!